The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/faq.md

       loss if used over Armor Crush.
 It’s primarily used to gain full Huton gauge after a death, after a long fight transition, or if the boss is pulled before you get to cast Huton pre-pull. "
-  - question: Should I save Bunshin for Trick, or use it on cooldown?
-    answer: Use it on cooldown.
   - question: Does Kassatsu's % damage affect Hyosho and Goka?
     answer: Yes it does.
   - question: Do uncombo-ed skills give Ninki?